nestauk/heat_pump_adoption_modelling/documentation/EST Supervised Model.md

 - For numerical features, we take the median
 - For categorical ones, we get the % of properties with that category
+- For categorical features, we also compute to most frequent value

 _More detailed description follows_